raleighlittles/iTunesDB-Parser/README.md

 # About

 This repository contains a parser/extractor for iTunesDB files, written in Rust.
+The parser is located in the `parser` directory.

 The table below shows which iTunesDB files are supported.